migramirez2/Harmony-ONE/progress/frank-egloff.md

 **2-Week Deliverables by 2024-05-20:**
 Finish Claude's tool implementation to have 1Bot ready for the Defi/AI project.
 Support Hyperlane and Dune implementation and work on the Arbitrum wallet finder.

+2024-05-13 Mon: Deployed all Vertex contracts to Harmony Testnet.
+Currently, reviewing trade app architecture and looking at how contracts, GraphQL, and API calls are handled.

+---
 2024-05-10 Fri: Created the first version of the [deploy script for Vertex contracts](https://github.com/fegloff/vertex-contracts/pull/1) to the Harmony Testnet network and added comments to some contracts.
 Also, deployed locally mono-repo-apps and started checking out trade app architecture.

 2024-05-09 Thu: Worked on porting contracts to the Harmony chain, checking all contracts, and creating a deploy script (work in progress).
 Also, talked with a Protofire representative regarding swap-interface local deployment issues.